Resource hub for University support

 General Help and Advice

-If you need to speak to someone while you are settling in (as either an international or UK student), the Student Information Service Can help you navigate your studies, find out what you need to know, and put you in touch with the right people if you need more specialist support or advice.
+Face to face If you need to speak to someone while you are settling in (as either an international or UK student), the Student Information Service can help you navigate your studies, find out what you need to know, and put you in touch with the right people if you need more specialist support or advice.

 Contact: